Standard installation#

 --domain

-External domain (or IP) of host system
+External domain (or IP address) of host system

 -c